 Stroke in Children A stroke is a brain injury caused by the interruption of blood flow to part of the brain.
 Stroke can be caused by a blocked blood vessel (ischemic stroke) or by bleeding in the brain (hemorrhagic stroke).
 The brain needs a constant supply of oxygen, which is carried by the blood.
 When blood flow stops, brain cells start to die.
 Stroke is much more common in adults than children.
 Because a stroke isn't expected in a child, the diagnosis may be delayed.
 A child, however, often recovers ...

 Spinal Arteriovenous Malformations

 Spinal Arteriovenous Malformations What is a spinal arteriovenous malformation?
-Arteriovenous malformations (AVMs) occur when the connections between your veins and arteries don't form correctly and the vessels become entangled.
+Arteriovenous malformations (AVMs) occur when the connections between the veins and arteries don't form correctly and the vessels become entangled.
 Usually, these abnormalities develop in the fetus, or in a newborn baby.
 AVMs can occur anywhere in the body.
 When they happen in the spinal cord and brain, they are called neurological AVMs, and are more likely to affect different parts of your body.
-This is because the brain a...
+This is because the brain an...